zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 ## Event driven design
 - Use of CQRS with mediator pattern
 - Use of pipeline behavior in mediator for validation and logging
+- Receive notifications from the notification system using Dapr
+- Update or create user information from events coming from the Identity application

 ## Logging
 - Avoid logging throughout the code